-All Lonely Pine pieces are crafted in Charleston, SC, USA by Mel, her husband Tim, and her sister-in-law Zoe.
+All Lonely Pine pieces are crafted in Charleston, SC, USA by Mel, her husband Tim, and their assistant Vanna.

 Our most popular service!
 Have your wedding bouquet, memorial flowers, or even a rose from Grandma's garden pressed, dried, and made into a framed artwork you can cherish forever!

 Pressed wedding bouquets and memorial flowers are framed in a floating style with clear backing glass and wooden inserts sized to suit your flowers' thickness.

 Resin pieces are ideal for smaller preservations, gifts, and pet memorial pieces.

 Casting can be done 3-dimensionally or as a cast/coating over ceramic, glass, or metal.